 Pre- and post-award reviews must determine whether funding applicants and recipients are in compliance with Title VI.
-319 The Commission indicated that pre-award reviews must encompass more than merely checking to see that the recipient has submitted a signed assurance of nondiscrimi-
+The Commission indicated that pre-award reviews must encompass more than merely checking to see that the recipient has submitted a signed assurance of nondiscrimination.
+Furthermore, post-award reviews must be a broad investigation of the recipient's programs and practices.
+Desk audits should be capable of identifying for on-site reviews any recipients with questionable compliance.
+The information collected and reviewed in desk audits should include:

-&lt;sup>310 USCCR, Fair Housing Enforcement Report, pp. 231-32.
+&lt;sup>278 USCCR, Fair Housing Enforcement Report, pp. 231-32.